About the CLR

 Since the University of Aizu was the very first university in Japan solely dedicated to computer science and engineering, the over 1000 undergraduate (BSc) students and over 200 graduate (MSc & PhD) students all major in areas related to computer science.
 The university is known for its open access to computers; there is at least a 1:1 ratio of computers to students, and all students have 24-hour on-site computer and wireless internet access.
 And because over 40% of all faculty members come from overseas, including countries such as China, Russia, India, Korea, Vietnam, Egypt, France, Tunisia, Canada, New Zealand, the United States, and others, many of the courses are taught in English, so it is necessary for students to be able to communicate well in English.
 We in the CLR help students to accomplish that goal.

 CLR professors continually strive to improve our EFL teaching methods, and our research helps to shape our teaching.
-In April 2018, a new EFL curriculum will be introduced in the CLR, one that is task-based and that responds directly to the needs of students in their computer science and other courses.
+For April 2022, a new EFL curriculum was introduced for first-year students in the CLR, one that is task-based and that responds directly to the needs of students in their computer science and other courses.
 We are at an exciting time in the history of the CLR, and we wholeheartedly welcome new students who are interested in acquiring both computer science and English skills.